Bagdan27/java_microserv/README.md

-all token - not active (in first commits too)
+all tokens - not active (in first commits too)